0xfps/layerzero-demo/README.md

 # layerzero-demo
-How to setup and use LayerZero with HardHat (At least, for now).
+How to setup and use LayerZero with HardHat (at least, for now).